Playground tour

 tokens down to 603 after merge).
 No npm, no network — the tokenizer is

-vendored under playground/vendor/tiktoken/.
+vendored under apps/playground/vendor/tiktoken/.

 You can also remove a source, change its precedence, or watch a broken source (down MCP server, missing clone) show an error status without taking down the rest of the graph.